-In addition to the overall division of project responsibilities, you and your supervisor may also develop a MOCHA (a framework for assigning roles and tasks to projects) with the cooperation of various staff in BHCR, OEPR and DOHMH.
+In addition to the overall division of project responsibilities, you and your supervisor may also develop a MOCHA (a matrix for assigning roles and tasks to projects) with the cooperation of various staff in BHCR, OEPR and DOHMH.
 MOCHA stands for Manager, Owner, Consulted, Helper and Approver.
-Please see this folder (for DOHMH Program Managers only) or this website from the Management Center for a complete description of the framework, examples and actual MOCHA documents for real, on-going projects.
+Please see this folder (for DOHMH Program Managers only) for a complete description of the framework, examples and actual MOCHA documents for real, on-going projects.
+Those outside of DOMHM, may use this website from the Management Center.
 MOCHAs go a long way to clarify the direction and responsibilities of managing projects.
 However, you may also add a project timeline, mapping out scheduling of interactions and clarifying coordination.
 This and other important project management considerations is laid out in a project charter.